aptos-foundation/AIPs/aips/aip-20.md

 #### Structs and Functions

-Module `aptos_std::algebra` is designed to have the following definitions.
+Module `aptos_std::crypto_algebra` is designed to have the following definitions.

 - A generic struct `Element<S>` that represents an element of algebraic structure `S`.
 - Generic functions that represent group/field operations.